Did you know you could save $200-$300 on every flight booking through Thrifty Traveler? Check out my Thrifty Traveler review for details.

 The most important aspect of this website is its flight-scanning software.
-The platform has a productive team working 24/7 behind the scenes to pick up every reasonable flight offer that pops up on the internet.
+The platform has a productive team working 24/7 behind the scenes to pick up every reasonable flight offer online.

-While I spotted some great deals like flights to Mexico for only $150, and flights to Portugal starting from $350, their premium version gets you the fastest updates right into your inbox.
+I spotted some great deals like flights to Mexico for only $150 and flights to Portugal starting from $350, and their premium version gets you the fastest updates in your inbox.

 How Thrifty Traveler Works